You are viewing this course for February start 2023

 Combining practical knowledge of computer programming with media production skills, the Advanced Media Production course is suitable for individuals who are currently employed, or wish to work, within the creative industries.
 The creative industries sector is one of the fastest growing in the UK and worth nearly £1 billion to Wales.
 MSc Advanced Media Production will equip you with the theoretical and real-world skills required to work with advanced digital and media technologies.
-The flexible course structure is delivered via a blended learning programme of distance learning and on-site workshops, which enables you to study individual modules for your continuing professional development (CPD) or build them towards a variety of postgraduate qualifications.

 The Advanced Media Production course has received funding to inspire innovation, increase productivity and upskill the existing workforce in this sector within the West Wales & Valleys region by providing valuable training at postgraduate level.
 This course is financially supported by the European Social Fund (ESF) through the Welsh Government until 31 January 2023, and eligible applicants based in the West Wales & Valleys region will receive a substantial discount on tuition fees.